Showing posts sorted by date for query ste putnik. Sort by relevance Show all posts

 Operation Neptune

-D-Day is represented by a map of Normandy during the period and shows where the enemy is located and the missions which can be planned and executed.
-This is like a campaign mode for the entire Overlord Operation and each event features by time as they unfolded.
-However, it's confusing to newcomers and even the manual recommends you start by playing the individual missions first.
-I love their honesty so I did exactly that and began each part in turn.
+A map of Normandy during D-Day illustrates enemy positions and planned missions, enabling their execution.
+This is like a campaign mode for the entire Overlord Operation, and each event features by time as it unfolded.
+However, it's confusing to newcomers, and even the manual recommends you start by playing the individual missions first.
+I love their honesty, so I did exactly that and began each part in turn.

 There is a wealth of information and statistical detail to check out in the main game.